 Just like your company relies on policies and procedures to dictate who can receive trade credit, and how debts can be collected, and even how liens and bond claims must be managed, so too should your company rely on a written policy and procedure to manage how lien waiver requests are received and handled.

-1) Regulate the Form:
+1) Regulate the Form To Keep Things Consistent

 Identify the states where statutory forms are used and provide a place for those forms to be referenced.
 For all other states, establish an accepted, standardized form that can be used for lien waivers.
 This enables you to save time with a default waiver template.

-2) Create Handling Process:
+2) Create Handling Process

 When are lien waivers provided/requested?
 Who is authorized to review waivers that differ from the default template?
 Who is authorized to approve them?
 How are those processes managed?
 A road map is required to give every lien waiver request consistent treatment.

-3) Automate the Process and Make It Electronic:
+3) Automate the Process and Make It Electronic

 The quick and easy exchange and management of documents is the biggest obstacle to changing waivers from vehicles of fear and friction to the documents that free projects from those concerns.
+Using lien waiver software can help make the lien waiver exchange process easier and simpler for everyone.

 The ability of construction participants to a) “automatically” (whether by a manual process or true automation) send sufficient and appropriate lien waivers prior to request, and b) have a system to receive and manage the documents received takes the frustration out of the process and leads to good results.
 This is impossible to do without the use of proper tools, though.
 The ability to request lien waivers, to accept lien waivers in any form (but primarily electronically), and have all waivers available in one place to be viewed and managed is a life-changer.
 And the ability to send waivers without worry regarding the waiver form or template or fear over whether additional rights are being waived or additional obligations imposed is crucial.
+Interested in using some tools to help your lien waiver process but not sure of which one?
+Take a look at our guide to the Best Lien Waiver Software Apps, including ratings & reviews.

 Free Lien Waiver Form Downloads for All 50 States